lensesio-workshops/Lenses-MCP-Training-Workshop/README.md

 Once connected you can now use your LLM to query and communicate with Lenses and its underlying data streams.

-### Add section here about connecting Context7 for Lenses docs and adding a directive to your LLM to use such docs????

 ### Lab 3: Explore Data With Your LLM

 In this lab you'll use your LLM and the Lenses MCP connection to perform common developer tasks: understanding unfamiliar data, validating schemas before building consumers, and generating test data requirements.